Day Barr

 July 1997 - September 1997

 I was given 8 weeks to specify, design and implement a Base Station Configuration Tool for the Private Mobile Radio system.
 This was to replace an older tool that had become unmaintainable.
-I had to learn Borland Turbo Pascal, and used it to create a new modular implementation, complete with MS DOS GUI, by the end of the summer.
+I taught myself how to use Borland Turbo Pascal to create a new modular implementation, complete with MS DOS GUI, by the end of the summer.

 July 1998 - September 1999